brentvollebregt/monopoly-money/README.md

 The base of this application is completed, there are just a few more cosmetic goals I'm aiming for:

-- Don't allow people to join under a different name when they already have previously joined
-  - Remove name box when the same game id is detected and swap in a message
 - Put \$ in send money modal
 - M/K formatting and inputs
 - Settings initialise button